 1. What dictation software is HIPAA-compliant?

-HIPAA-compliant medical dictation software includes platforms like Dragon Medical One, Amazon Transcribe Medical, and specialized healthcare AI transcription services.
+HIPAA-compliant medical dictation software includes platforms like Dragon Medical One, Amazon Transcribe Medical, and specialised healthcare AI transcription services.
 These tools provide Business Associate Agreements, end-to-end encryption, audit trails, and secure cloud storage.
+Critically, compliant platforms commit in writing to never using patient data to train AI models without explicit consent.

 2. Is Siri dictation HIPAA-compliant?